Polybutylene terephthalate

 Polybutylene terephthalate (PBT) is a thermoplastic engineering polymer that is used as an insulator in the electrical and electronics industries.
 It is a thermoplastic (semi-)crystalline polymer, and a type of polyester.
 PBT resists solvents, shrinks very little during forming, is mechanically strong, is heat-resistant up to 150 °C (or 200 °C with glass-fibre reinforcement), and can be treated with flame retardants to make it noncombustible.
 It was developed by Britain's Imperial Chemical Industries (ICI).

 PBT is closely related to other thermoplastic polyesters.
 Compared to PET (polyethylene terephthalate), PBT has slightly lower strength and rigidity, slightly better impact resistance, and a slightly lower glass transition temperature.
 PBT and PET are sensitive to hot water above 60 °C (140 °F).
 PBT and PET need UV protection if used outdoors, and most grades of these polyesters are flammable, although additives can be used to improve both UV and flammability properties.

+PBT is produced by the polymerization of 1,4-butanediol and terephthalic acid.

 Applications

 Polybutylene terephthalate is used for housings in electrical engineering, but also in automotive construction as plug connectors and in households for example in showerheads or irons.
-It is also found processed into toothbrush fibers and false eyelashes, and is used in the keycaps of some high-end computer keyboards because the texture is highly resistant to wear and the plastic is less vulnerable to ultraviolet degradation and discoloration than the conventional ABS alternative.
+It is also found processed into toothbrush fibers and false eyelashes and is used in the keycaps of some high-end computer keyboards because the texture is highly resistant to wear and the plastic is less vulnerable to ultraviolet degradation and discoloration than the conventional ABS alternative.

 PBT can also be made into yarn.
 This has a natural stretch similar to Lycra and can be incorporated into sportswear.
 Due to its chlorine resistance it is commonly found in swimwear.
 Further, recent studies have shown that PBT has superior UV properties to PET based fabrics such as T400.